dlozanob/My-Notes/Verilog.md

 ## Design methodologies

-- Top-down: First define the top level block then define the sub-blocks until defining the leaf cells to build up the entire top
+- Top-down: First define the top level block then define the sub-blocks until defining the leaf cells to build up the entire top level block
+- Bottom-up: First identify the building blocks and use them to build up bigger blocks until make the entire top-level block

+## Data types

+- _Register_